Driesvv14/Seene/README.md

 # Seene

 This project is about to build a Python script running on a Raspberry Pi, to collect data from the device and post it to Firebase.
+Next we build a IOS, Android and Web App on based on this data.
 This script collects:
 * CPU Percentage
 * RAM Usage